Wilfred/tree-sitter-elisp/README.md

 # Tree-sitter Grammar for Emacs Lisp

-A simple tree-sitter grammar for elisp.
+A tree-sitter grammar for elisp.

 Syntax supported: